 Dear Parents and Punggolites,

-Punggol Secondary School has come a long way since its humble beginnings in 1956 where it started off as Singapore Girls' Vocational High School.
-Throughout the years as the school underwent name changes first to Pei Dao Secondary School and subsequently Punggol Secondary School, the school has never wavered in its quest to empower students and develop their character.
+Punggol Secondary School has come a long way since its humble beginnings in 1956, wheN it started off as Singapore Girls’ Vocational High School.
+Throughout the years as the school underwent name changes, first to Pei Dao Secondary School and subsequently Punggol Secondary School, the school has never wavered in its quest to empower students and develop their character.

 Here at Punggol Secondary School, we pride ourselves on building a vibrant school environment, starting from the classroom, where we expose students to diverse and rich experiences in the cognitive, moral, physical, social and aesthetics domains.
 At the same time, we provide the platforms and opportunities for the students to take the lead and have their voices heard.
 The students have never failed to show us that they can rise to the occasion if we set high expectations of them and provide the necessary support.
 The Students Learning Festival for example provided a platform for the students to showcase their takeaways from their self-initiated learning, enthuse one another, and spark the joy of learning while enabling them to grow in confidence as they present their learning to their peers and teachers.